 Michael Ryan, 95th New York Infantry

 Michael was born in Co.
 Tipperary around 1842, the son of William and Ellen Ryan.
 William died in Ireland around 1859, followed not long afterwards by Michael’s only brother.
-Michael was the last of the children still at home with his mother, and in early 1862 he emigrated to America in an effort to better provide for his mother.
+Michael was the last of the children still at home with his mother, and in early 1862 he emigrated to America in an effort to better provide for her.
 He first found work as a “helper” in a blacksmith’s shop before being drafted into the army in September 1863.
 Assigned to Company E of the 95th New York Infantry, he shorty afterwards contracted Typhoid Fever and was admitted to Emory Square Hospital in D.C. on 22nd November 1863.
 Michael died there on 4th January 1864.
 The money he obtained in the military allowed his elderly mother to emigrate a few months later, where she joined one of Michael’s sisters in Lynn, Massachusetts.

 Thomas Hurley, 28th Massachusetts Infantry

 Irishman Thomas Hurley had made his American home in Roxbury, Massachusetts, where many of his siblings and his elderly parents also lived.
 Thomas enlisted in the Irish 28th Massachusetts in December 1861, and became a member of Company F. He rose to Sergeant, and was wounded in that capacity at the Battle of Chantilly in 1862.
 He had taken a bullet in the groin, an injury that often heralded a slow, painful death.
 Removed to Ryland Chapel Hospital in Washington D.C., Thomas died there on 15th September 1862.

 Michael Cavanaugh, 28th Massachusetts Infantry